microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 ### Exercise 5: Run a job and view the results

 In this exercise, you will run **controller.py** on the cluster's master node. **controller.py** performs the compute-intensive task of computing the distances over a sphere between more than 7,300 airports, yielding more than 53 million distances in total.
-Rather than do the work on the master node, **controller.py** uses SLURM to delegate calculations to the worker nodes and divides the work into the number of "slices" specified in a command-line parameter.
-You generally want one "slice" for each core in the cluster.
+Rather than do the work on the master node, **controller.py** uses SLURM to delegate calculations to the worker nodes and divides the work into the number of *slices* specified in a command-line parameter.
+You generally want one *slice* for each core in the cluster.

 1. In the terminal window (macOS and Linux) or the PuTTY terminal window (Windows), execute the following command: